 JOURNEY TOWARDS SUCCESS

-Randyl De Vera Tabajonda was one of the 257 Louisian takers during the May 2007 CPA Board Examination.
-He topped the board with a rating of 89.29%, landing in 6th place.
-He is from Pozorrubio, Pangasinan and is currently working as Manager – Technology Risk Consulting at KPMG based in London, United Kingdom.
+Randyl De Vera Tabajonda was one of the 257 Louisian takers during the May 2007 CPALE.
+He topped it with a rating of 89.29%, landing in sixth place.
+He is from Pozorrubio, Pangasinan same as the Louisian topnotcher in the same year in October and is currently working as the Technology Risk Consulting Manager at KPMG based in London, United Kingdom.

-He graduated 2nd Honorable Mention and Valedictorian during his elementary and high school, respectively.
-Afterwards, he finished Bachelor of Science in Commerce Major in Financial Management as Summa Cum Laude, and Bachelor of Science in Accountancy as Cum Laude, including Academic and Leadership Excellence award.
+Randyl graduated second honorable mention and valedictorian during his elementary and high school, respectively.
+Afterwards, he finished Bachelor of Science in Commerce Major in Financial Management as Summa Cum Laude, and Bachelor of Science in Accountancy as Cum Laude, including academic and leadership excellence awards.
 He believes that SLU offers quality education and has an outstanding history in producing competent CPAs.

-When asked about his biggest struggle in college, he answered, “Balancing academic and extracurricular activities like leadership programs and volunteering.”
-Despite this, he asserts that joining organizations bear benefits.
+When asked about Tabajonda’s biggest struggle in college, he answered, “Balancing academic and extracurricular activities like leadership programs and volunteering.”
+Despite this, he asserts that joining organizations bears benefits.
 Though his lowest grade in college was auditing theory, he considered this as a challenge and made it as his strength by holding two auditor positions in student organizations.

-During his review, he also ranked 2nd in one of the mock boards at The Review School of Accountancy (ReSA).
-When board results were released, his mother was the first person to know that he topped the board exam.
-Furthermore, his motivation in life is his family and traveling around the world.
+During Tabajonda’s review, he also ranked second in one of the mock boards in Review School of Accountancy (ReSA).
+When CPALE results were released, his mother was the first person to know that he made it to the top.
+Furthermore, his motivations in life are his family and traveling around the world.
 One of the outright benefits of being a topnotcher that he could think of is on job opportunities.
-He said that when you’re a topnotcher, firms will come looking for you, instead of you looking for them.
-Among the seven CPA board exam subjects, he obtained his highest rating in Business Laws and Taxation while he obtained his lowest rating in Practical Accounting 2 (Advanced Accounting).
+He said that when you are a topnotcher, firms will come looking for you, instead of you looking for them.
+Among the CPALE subjects, he obtained his highest rating in Business Laws and Taxation while he obtained his lowest rating in Practical Accounting 2 (Advanced Accounting).

 When tips on reviewing and studying were asked, he said, “Invest more time on a subject which you think you are not yet confident.
 If possible, read the subject at least three times.
-When I was reviewing for my CPA board, I used to: (1) Note the questions answered incorrectly at first try so it’s easy to come back to these tough questions before the actual exam; (2) Rewrite topics with greater emphasis in small index cards so it’s handy when I had spare time to familiarize myself with these topics; and (3) Take one day off per week for myself.
-Go somewhere else – travel, have coffee with friends, spend time with family.”
+When I was reviewing for the CPALE, I used to: (1) Note the questions answered incorrectly at first try so it is easy to come back to these tough questions before the actual examination; (2) Rewrite topics with greater emphasis in small index cards so it is handy when I had spare time to familiarize myself with these topics; and (3) Take one day off per week for myself.
+Go somewhere else – travel, have coffee with friends, and spend time with family.”

 PIECES OF ADVICE

-On his message to the next CPA board exam takers, he expressed, “Do your best, but at the same time, don’t hesitate to ask help from God, from instructors, from reviewers, and from friends when you struggle whether it be physical, mental, or emotional.
+On Tabajonda’s message to the next CPALE takers, he expressed, “Do your best, but at the same time, do not hesitate to ask help from God, from instructors, from reviewers, and from friends when you struggle whether it be physical, mental, or emotional.
 This journey will not be successful without the help of others.
-In return, thank these people after the CPA board.”
+In return, thank these people after the CPALE.”

 ***Special thanks to Dana Ayesha Maiquez Santiago, Arianne Dalay-on, Jazel Kate Rillera Ramirez, and Rinette Ambrose Dizon Cura